 Under any scenario, it will take some time for Hawaii to return to normal — will we ever? — but recognizing that a vaccine may not be on the way anytime soon, and maybe never, will allow us to more seriously consider learning how to live with some risk from the virus in the coming years.

 Things do get better.
 We’ll rebound fully from covid-19 before long.
-It may take years, as it did with my Leilani house.
+It may take years.
 But we will bounce back and we will be stronger as a community and a state, learning some important lessons from this global pandemic that will leave us better off than before.